didwpsl/didwpsl/README.md

 - 👋 Hi, I’m @didwpsl
 - 👀 I’m interested in ...
 Marvel (Especially Guardians of the Galaxy and Eternals) , Game
 - 🌱 I’m currently learning ...
-Java, JS, DB and whatnot..
+Java, JS, SQL and whatnot..

 NOTION